Skip to content

 The ANSC Original Solid Shampoo Bar

-7. “Natural” cleaning products
+7. “Natural” and eco friendly cleaning products

 Natural cleaning products are also common targets for greenwashing.
 It’s important to be able to spot generic or vague claims about supposedly green cleaning products, because there can be health issues like asthma and allergies at stake.